terraform-google-modules/terraform-google-project-factory/docs/FAQ.md

 1. Create a Shared VPC host project using the Project Factory
 2. Create a shared network in that project using the Network Factory
 3. Create additional service projects and attach them to the Shared VPC using the Project Factory

+## Why do you delete the default Service Account?

+By default, every project comes configured with a [default Service Account](https://cloud.google.com/compute/docs/access/service-accounts#compute_engine_default_service_account).
+While this Service Account is convenient, it comes with  risks as it automatically has Editor access to your project and is automatically used for gcloud commands or the UI.
+This can lead to security threats where instances are launched with access they don't need and are compromised.

+Therefore, the Project Factory deletes the default Service Account to prevent these risks.
+In its place, it creates a new Service Account which has a number of advantages:

+1. No default roles.
+This Service Account doesn't have access to any GCP resources unless you explicitly grant them.

+2. No default usage.
+With the default Service Account deleted, you have to be explicit in choosing a Service Account for VMs which ensures developers make an informed choice when deciding what access level to give applications.